 Inform Your Tenant

-Keep your tenant updated should you wish to increase their rent upon a lease renewal.
-Tenants will not likely leave over a small rent increase, however surprising them at the last moment is not the best way to handle the situation.
+Keep your tenant updated should you wish to increase their rent upon lease renewal.
+Tenants will not likely leave over a slight rent increase.
+However, surprising them last second is not the best way to handle the situation.

-- In Howard County notice of a rent increase is similar to a notice to terminate the existing lease.
-If you want to increase the rent for an upcoming lease renewal you must give notice in writing at least three months before the end of the current year of the tenancy.
+If you want to increase the rent for an upcoming lease renewal, you must give notice.
+In most counties, you must give notice in writing at least ninety days before the end of the current year of the tenancy.

 Be Aware of Tenant Options

-- Tenants do not have to exercise their option to automatically renew and in many cases won’t because it limits what can be negotiated in the lease renewal.
-If a tenant does not have all of their concerns addressed they may not sign a lease renewal and you will be out of luck.
+Tenants do not have to exercise their option to renew automatically.
+In fact, many won’t because it limits what can be negotiated in renewal.
+If a tenant does not have all of their concerns addressed, they may not sign a lease renewal.
+Thus, leaving landlords out of luck.

-- Many landlords feel they must increase rent every year.
-Consider agreeing not to increase rent if a lease is renewed so that a great tenant will stay.
-If you always raise the rent a tenant is likely to find something else and leave because renting offers that flexibility.
+Many landlords feel they must increase rent every year.
+Instead, consider agreeing not to increase rent if a lease is renewed so that a great tenant will stay.
+If you constantly raise the rent, a tenant will likely find something else and leave because renting offers flexibility.

-- Provide both interior decor and exterior curb appeal for your tenants.
-Utilizing cost effective ways to increase the value of the property and maintain the visual appeal will not only help your rental property remain competitive in the market, it will make your tenants happy to continue living in your property.
+Provide both interior decor and exterior curb appeal for your tenants.
+Utilizing cost-effective ways to increase the value of the property and maintain the visual appeal will help your rental property remain competitive in the market and make your tenants happy to continue living in your property.

 Exercising these tips for encouraging your tenants to continue renting your homes will increase the chances of you gaining long-term tenants.
-While renting is a lucrative business move in areas like Howard County, constant tenant turnover can wreak havoc on your cash flow.
+While Richmond rental property management can be lucrative, constant turnover can wreak havoc on your cash flow.

 Having a competent property management group by your side will better your chance of gaining lease renewals from your tenants.

-Should you decide to use Bay Management Group for your rental property needs, rest assured that not only will original lease agreements have the proper renewal clauses available to your tenants, but every other aspect regarding your rental property will be cared for as well.
+Should you decide to use Bay Property Management Group for your rental property needs, rest assured that original lease agreements will have the proper renewal clauses available to your tenants, but every other aspect regarding your rental property will be cared for.